mgoltzsche/k8spkg/README.md

 k8spkg apply --name cert-manager -f https://raw.githubusercontent.com/jetstack/cert-manager/release-0.7/deploy/manifests/cert-manager.yaml &&
 k8spkg apply --name cert-manager-ca-issuer -f ca-issuer.yaml
 ```
-_Please note that this does not (yet?!) work with `kubectl apply` since it does not wait for API objects to be ready (cert-manager's APIService must accept the Issuer) and there is no option or other generic `kubectl` command to wait for such a state based on a given manifest.
-Fortunately `kubectl rollout` and `kubectl wait` serve this purpose but require object names and type-dependent options which k8spkg provides._
+_Please note that this does not (yet?!) work with `kubectl apply` since it does not wait for resources to be ready (cert-manager's APIService must accept the Issuer) and there is no option or other generic `kubectl` command to wait for such a state based on a given manifest.
+Fortunately `kubectl rollout` and `kubectl wait` serve this purpose but require resource names and type-dependent options which k8spkg provides._

 List the installed packages from within the `default` namespace:
 ```